kaelyn-rohm/Elk-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 23.241.224.203 - My Router IP
+- 23.241.224.203 - My Personal IP

 Machines within the network can only be accessed by accessing the container in the Jump Box VM.
-- The only machines allowed to access the ELK server are 23.241.224.203, my Router IP, and the Jump Box VM at 10.0.0.4 (Private IP) thorugh a peering connection.
+- The only machines allowed to access the ELK server are 23.241.224.203, my Personal IP, and the Jump Box VM at 10.0.0.4 (Private IP) thorugh a peering connection.

 A summary of the access policies in place can be found in the table below.